Call for Papers

 - Experiences with widespread programming platforms such as Java, .NET, and C/C++, including dedicated libraries

-- Experiences in languages such as Ada, Erlang, F#, Fortran, Scala, Clojure, and Groovy
+- Experiences in languages such as Ada, Erlang, F#, Fortran, Go, Scala, Clojure, Groovy and others

 - Experiences with DSLs (Domain Specific Languages) for parallel programming